-After ten years in broadcast journalism and several Associated Press awards to show for it, Rebecca Uhrig ended up in Ross Correctional Institution in Chicillicothe, Ohio.
-As a phlebotomist, that is.
+After ten years in broadcast journalism with several Associated Press awards to show for it, Rebecca Uhrig ended up in Ross Correctional Institution in Chillicothe, Ohio.* As a phlebotomist, that is.

 “I never dreamt that I would work somewhere like this, yet I can’t imagine being anywhere else,” she told CMA Today in an interview.
 “These patients just want health care like everyone, and I really flourish helping them get it.”